Navajo Mountain Hiking and History

 Join Canyonlands Field Institute, the Atene family, and a guest anthropologist to explore a beautiful and remote region of the desert southwest.
 This trip combines a lodge stay with three nights truck supported tent camping to give us access to rugged desert terrain that few people get to see.

 Led by Brandi Atene, a CFI guide that grew up at Navajo Mountain, this seminar “Walking in Beauty” is a one of a kind experience into Navajo Culture, human history, and the unique landscape of Navajo Mountain.
 Brandi’s grandmother, Rose Atene, is a well-known basket maker and has hosted CFI groups since the late 1980’s.
-Brandi’s extended family carry on this gracious traditoin.
+Brandi’s extended family carry on this gracious tradition.
 This all inclusive experience features hearty meals and comfortable base camping, all provided by CFI guides.

 Expert Interpretation and off-trail hiking